daiterranova/Stocks/README.md

 ```
 #### Formatting data

-Now  that we have the responses we need, we stored it on a new state variable `chartData`, and inside of the useEffect we set the variable with an object with the properties day,week and year, and each one of them call the **formatData** function that receives the data property for every request made it.
+Now  that we have the responses we need, we store them on a new state variable `chartData`, and inside of the useEffect we set the variable with an object with the properties day,week and year, and each one of them calls the **formatData** function that receives the data property for every request made it.

 Outside of the StockDetailPage component, we create the formatData function: